Here’s how to fix problems with macOS Big Sur

-- Check the display — has your Mac failed to start up or has it started up but you just can’t see anything on the screen?
-Modern Macs don’t chime when they start up so it can be difficult to tell.
-If you’re using a Mac mini or a Mac Pro, or if you have a laptop connected to an external display with its lid closed, make sure it's not the display that’s the problem.
+- Check the display — has your Mac failed to start up, or has it started up, but you just can’t see anything on the screen?
+Modern Macs don’t chime when they start up, so it can be difficult to tell.
+If you’re using a Mac mini or a Mac Pro or have a laptop connected to an external display with its lid closed, make sure it's not the display that’s the problem.
 Check the connections.
 Try rebooting with the display switched off and turn it on during start-up.

 - Try another user account — if the problem occurs after you type in your password to log in, try a different user account.
 If that works, the problem is likely to be login items or launch agents in your main user accounts.

 - Boot in Safe mode — if nothing else works, try booting in Safe mode by holding down Shift while it boots.
 That will boot your Mac with the bare minimum it needs to run and won’t load login items and launch agents.
 If that works, you know the problem is in third-party software that loads at boot time.